codingstuff91/Laravel-design-patterns/README.md

 ## About this project

-This project was made to practise and learn the main design patterns within a Laravel framework architecture
+This project was made to learn and practice the main OOP design patterns within a Laravel framework architecture

 ## Design patterns covered